 Wire size is not critical, 14g enamelled copper wire works well.
 Use bare or enamelled copper wire.
 The feed arrangement uses an electrical quarter wave matching section comprising approximately 39 inches of 75 Ohm coax (assuming a velocity factor of 0.66).
 RG59 is OK for the UK power level of 400 Watts and is easily wound through an FT240 sized ferrite ring to form a choke to minimise RF on the outer of the coax.
 For higher power levels RG11 should be used.
 The method of determining the correct length of 75 Ohm coax is to terminate one end with a PL259 plug and measure the impedance with the other end open circuit using an antenna analyser.
 Strip back a couple of inches of insulation and form the ends into pig tails then check the frequency where the antenna analyser reads zero Ohms, you can also use a 100 Ohm resistor across the open end which should read as 50 Ohms on the analyser when the length is a quarter wave.
 Obviously cut the coax a little longer than needed, measure and trim, etc.

 The above illustration shows the feedline choke and 100 Ohm to 50 Ohm matching section, this comprises 8 turns of RG59 coax through an FT240-43 ferrite ring.
-The open end of the coax is sealed with hot melt glue which also holds the connection points to the wire loop firmly in place.
+The open end of the coax is sealed with liquid electrical tape which also holds the connection points to the wire loop firmly in place.
 If you make a QRO version, the coax will be too thick to wrap through an FT240 sized ferrite ring, so consider slipping a few ferrite sleeves over the RG11 coax to stop RF flowing on the outer of the coax.
 Some manufacturers suggest that ferrite chokes are not necessary on a quad antenna, but feeding a balanced antenna directly with coax seems wrong to me and a ferrite choke on the feedline does no harm at all.

 The SWR measured at the junction of the RG59 matching section and the main 50 Ohm feedline is under 1.2:1 at resonance.
 The front to back ratio is very good but it is not easy to measure.
 The EZnec files suggest the front to back ratio at resonance is 23 dB and gain in excess of 7 dBi (in free space).
 Click here for the EZNec file of this antenna, click here for a plot of the pattern in free space.